Arizona Snowbowl, Arizona

 |Number of visits||1|

 This was the last resort on our tour from Brian Head to Telluride to Purgatory and ending up in Flagstaff.
 It’s a short drive from Flagstaff on a very windy road up through the forest, somewhat like Ski Santa Fe in New Mexico.
 This is actually the most southerly resort on our list.
+This review is based on one visit during good conditions.

 The resort has one of the largest beginner slopes we’ve ever seen on the lower-left of the trail map.
 Luckily this is where most of the people were.
 It was a Friday and in the afternoon a whole bunch of (I’m assuming local) skiers arrived and most of them were renting equipment.